jormaechea/aws-http-api-gateway/docs/get-one-api.md

 ### `get dataConnector()`

-This **required** getter must return a [Fetcher](fetchers.md) with at least the `getOne()` method.
+This **required** getter must return a [Connector](connectors.md) with at least the `getOne()` method.

 ### `formatRecord(record)`

-This optional method receives the record returned by the fetcher and must return the formatted record.
+This optional method receives the record returned by the connector and must return the formatted record.
 It won't be called if record cannot be fetched.

 ### Others